Rush Limboy, as usual, having more fun than a human being should be allowed to have.

 Does this sound like the language of love?

-When you feel the love in Mrs. Clinton describing her marriage as this probably stretchable giraffe, this stretchable wooden giraffe, well, maybe a flexible wooden giraffe, and a watch that reminds her of teeth, or that Bill said reminded him of teeth, because she'd had dental surgery.
+When you feel the love in Mrs. Clinton describing her marriage as this probably stretchable giraffe, this stretchable wooden giraffe, or maybe a flexible wooden giraffe, and a watch that reminds her of teeth, or that Bill said reminded him of teeth, because she'd had dental surgery.

-Now, she is happy she invested in the this sounds like a political speech.
+Now, she is happy she invested in the marriage.

 I mean, Clintons use investments to talk about tax increases.

-Uh in 1998, news unfolded about her husband's affair with Monica Lewinsky.
+In 1998, news unfolded about her husband's affair with Monica Lewinsky.

 While sticking it out might not be for everyone, Mrs. Clinton said, women should support each other in the choices they make in their marriages.